kizunanocoin/docs/docs/protocol-design/signing-hashing-and-key-derivation.md

 ### Hashing algorithm: Blake2

 Compared to existing cryptocurrencies, the hash algorithm chosen is much less important since it's not being used in a [Proof-of-Work](/glossary#proof-of-work-pow) context.
-In Nano hashing is used purely as a digest algorithm against block contents.
+In KIZUNANO COIN hashing is used purely as a digest algorithm against block contents.
 Blake2b-256 is a highly optimized cryptographic hash function whose predecessor was a SHA3 finalist.[^2]

 ### Key derivation function: Argon2